SOKAJ-7/M20---Group_11_Project/README_James.md

 # EDA and Machine Learning Models
 In this branch, I conducted basic exploratory data analysis and made basic machine learning models for our project, including preprocessing our data.
+We are currently deciding between using a RandomForestRegressor model or using a standard multiple linear regression model.
+Thus, I have included mockup code for both so we can decide later which model suits our needs best.